-The spatial distribution of each fuel type is shown on Figure 6, which identifies unique fuel types.
-Fire predictions on this Preserve indicate that approximately two-thirds of the Preserve as well as adjoining areas to the Preserve would burn with extreme fire behavior (greater than 20-feet flame lengths).
-This is primarily due to the dominance of the Very High Shrub fuel type, which is predicted to exhibit extreme fire behavior, except where cactus is present in significant quantities.
+The spatial distribution of each fuel type is shown in Figure 6, which identifies unique fuel types.
+Fire predictions on this Preserve indicate that most of the eastern half of the Preserve as well as adjoining areas to the east of the Preserve would burn with extreme fire behavior (greater than 20-feet flame lengths).
+This is primarily due to the dominance of the High Shrub fuel type on the eastern half of the Preserve, which is predicted to exhibit extreme fire behavior, except where cactus is present in significant quantities.
 Cactus moderates fire behavior because of its high moisture content.
-Scrub Oak Chaparral is the main fuel type throughout the Preserve, with a significant swathe of Mixed Sage Scrub running through the center of the Preserve.
-As discussed below, while flame lengths are predicted to be shorter than 8 feet for this latter vegetation type in northeasterly wind scenarios, it would be prudent to expect both vegetation types to exhibit more serious fire behavior in uphill wind scenarios, with rapid rates of spread throughout the Preserve.
+Scrub Oak Chaparral is the main fuel type in the eastern half of the Preserve, with a significant swathe of California Sagebrush Scrub - Coast Prickly Pear Scrub running through the center of the Preserve.
+As discussed below, while flame lengths are predicted to be shorter than 4 feet for this latter vegetation type in northeasterly and uphill wind scenarios, it would be prudent to expect both vegetation types to exhibit more serious fire behavior in uphill wind scenarios, with rapid rates of spread throughout the Preserve.
 See Figures 7a and 7b for a map of predicted flame lengths on the Preserve based on FlamMap fire behavior modeling software.

 Figure 6.
-Bobcat Ridge Preserve map showing fuel model classification based on vegetation.
+Live Oak Creek Preserve map showing fuel model classification based on vegetation.